QRXqrx/leetcode/README.md

 This project contains code I write for programming exercise.

 Since it is for saving leetcode solutions, the project is named 'leetcode'.
-But in fact, it mainly contains two parts:
+But in fact, it mainly contains three parts:

 ## 1.leetcode
   Containing some simple leetcode solutions I write myself.
 Under **leetcode**/src/main/java/edu/postgraduate/leetcode